 Alternate endings in horror films usually come about when an audience finds the original ending to be too bleak, or when an ending is so shocking that it has to dialed back in order to leave viewers with some semblance of sanity.
-Many horror movie alternate endings are either reshot in response to a super depressed test audience, or are shot during the original production, then cut after the filmmakers realized that their initial, unforgiving vision was too heavy.
+Many horror movie alternate endings are either reshot in response to a super depressed test audience, or are filmed during the original production, then cut after the filmmakers realized that their initial, unforgiving vision was too heavy.

-After that, he cuts off the bottom of her face while she's still alive.
+After that, he slices off the bottom of her face while she's still alive.
 Is anyone even surprised this had to be cut?Buy on

-The original ending played out similarly, except Paxton saw the man with his young daughter.
-Instead of killing his captor, he kidnaps the daughter, suggesting she’s going to be horribly tortured as well.
+The original ending plays out similarly, except Paxton sees the man with his young daughter.
+He takes the daughter, suggesting she’s going to suffer an awful fate as well.Buy on

 The Butterfly Effect is a trippy enough movie with the various realities it presents as Evan (Ashton Kutcher) rewrites his history over and over.
-There were a total of four endings shot for the film, and this one that got cut is definitely the darkest.
-Released as the director's cut, this ending shows Evan going back to the womb to strangle himself in vitro.Buy on
+There were a total of four endings created for the film, and this one that got cut is definitely the darkest.
+Released as the director's cut, this ending shows Evan going back to the womb to end himself in vitro.Buy on

 In the international version of the film, Sarah wakes up in the cave after she seemingly makes it to the car.
 As the camera pulls out, it reveals that she's all alone in the cave, surrounded by crawlers.Buy on